Mental health advice for teenagers during COVID-19

 Getting enough sleep can help improve your mood.
 Whilst your teen is not at school it really important to try and keep to a regular routine such as getting up and going to bed at the same time.
-Help and advice can be found at Every Mind Matters.
-There are also a range of resources at NHS to help get you back into a sleep routine.
+Help and advice can be found at Every Mind Matters - Sleep.
+There are also a range of resources at NHS - getting to sleep to help get you back into a sleep routine.

 Dealing with loss of life